 She makes tears flow, heads turn Heavenward, and hearts fill with thanksgiving.
 For nearly 100 years, this illustrious lady with her torch held high, has welcomed millions of people to America.
-So let's give the lady a hand... send your contribution now!
+So let's give the lady a hand ... send your contribution now!

 Our most reknowned symbol of the form below with your tax deductible freedom needs your help!
-The Benevolent and Protective Order of Elks has pledged to raise \$1,000,000 or more towards the restoration of the Statue of Liberty and nal organization to undertake this worthwhile commitment and, with your help, we can be the first to realize our goal.
+The Benevolent and Protective Order of Elks has pledged to raise \$1,000,000 or more towards the restoration of the Statue of Liberty and Ellis Island.
+Our Order is the first fraternal organization to undertake this worthwhile commitment and, with your help, we can be the first to realize our goal.